mandrasch/ddev-pull-wp-scripts/README.md

 ### Reset / delete

 - `git clean -fdx -e .ddev`
-    - removes all synced (untracked) files and directories, but without deleting the DDEV folder
+    - removes all untracked files and directories, but without deleting the DDEV folder
 - `git clean -fdx`
     - removes all untracked files and directories
     - if .ddev/config.yaml is untracked, it will be removed as well